hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 8. Use the given credentials.

-   The private keys for the users created on startup are printed on the application logs.
+   The private keys for the users created on startup are printed on the _application_ logs.
-   Copy them and use them with the extension.
+   Copy the name and the private key and paste them on the extension.
+For server address the location of the application should be used, for example `http://localhost:8000`.

 ## New app generation and deployment in new channel